Benedek76/booking_system/README.md

-Php project - used Slim framework in docker environment.
+Build Slim framework in docker environment for PHP project.

 Requirements: